 Replacement JX-8P Power Supply

-Latest version accommodates replacement of all JX-8P power supply components: Filter, transformer & Linear PSU.
-Please contact us for a Bill of Material available showing how to build all the different variations including the JX-8P.
+Latest version P0004-04 PCB accommodates replacement of all JX-8P power supply components: Filter, transformer & Linear PSU.
+Bill of Material contains all variations and options for different display mods plus the JX-8P version.

 Why Did This Come About?